Freelance writer & energy regulation analyst

 Code-switching at work: the double lives of racial minorities

 ‘I remember calling my mum at work as a young child—she was a secretary at Nasa—and asking the person who picked up to put my mother on the line.
-It’s only when my mum changed her voice—“Hey baby, it’s me!”—that I realised I’d been speaking to her all along.
-I kind of froze at the realisation that I hadn’t recognised her—her “work voice”, that is.’
+It was only when my mum changed her voice—“Hey baby, it’s me!”—that I realized I’d been speaking to her all along.
+I kind of froze at the realization that I hadn’t recognized her—her “work voice”, that is.’

-Dr Myles Durkee, assistant professor of psychology at the University of Michigan, recalls this scene as one of his earliest exposures to “code-switching”, which, in this case, meant his mother chose to turn off her more natural African-American Vernacular English in favour of a less stigmatised way of speaking.
+Dr. Myles Durkee, assistant professor of psychology at the University of Michigan, recalls this scene as one of his earliest exposures to “code-switching”, which, in this case, meant his mother chose to turn off her more natural African-American Vernacular English in favor of a less stigmatized way of speaking.
 “Without us having to have a conversation about it, I understood, through witnessing my parents over time, how to code-switch as a way of being and carrying myself in certain contexts,” he said.

 Code… what?